dcdpr/did-btcr2/chapters/Appendix-SMT-alt.md

 }
 ```

-The verifier has everything necessary to process the ::BTC1 Signal::.
-Assuming that the verifier can match the root hash in the ::BTC Signal:: to `proof.id` and the ::BTC1 Update:: to `proof.updateId`, the proof is verified as follows:
+The verifier has everything necessary to process the ::Beacon Signal::.
+Assuming that the verifier can match the root hash in the ::Beacon Signal:: to `proof.id` and the ::BTC1 Update:: to `proof.updateId`, the proof is verified as follows:

 ```javascript
 index = int(hash(did)) // 1101